-Al-Alon 12-Step Recovery Program: Love it or Leave it
+Al-Anon's 12-Step Recovery Program: Love It or Leave It

 For those who don’t know or have never heard of Al-Anon, it is a 12-Step recovery program that is the counterpart to the Alcoholics Anonymous 12-Step recovery program.
 It was initiated by Lois Wilson (the wife of Bill Wilson, one of the original founders of Alcoholics Anonymous) as a safe haven and support group for anyone who is dealing with a loved one’s alcoholism (and/or drug addiction).